I-am-Future/Interesting-Codes/README.md

 # Interesting-Codes

-Some interesting codes I wrote, not innovative, not beautiful, just interesting so I put them here.
+Some interesting codes I wrote, may not be innovative, may not be beautiful, may not be useful, but just because they are interesting, so I put them here.